-The annual allowance (sometimes called AA) is set by HMRC.
+The annual allowance is set by HMRC.
 It is the maximum your pension can increase by in a tax year before you receive a tax charge.
 All your benefits in the fund, and any AVCs and contributions to personal pensions or stakeholder arrangements, are added together each year to work out your pension input amount (PIA).
 This is tested against the annual allowance for each tax year.

 Previous years’ annual allowance limits:

 Pension input period Annual allowance

 1 April 2011 to 31 March 2012 £50,000

 1 April 2012 to 31 March 2013 £50,000